 When should you be ready for the GDPR?

-All relevant actors must be in compliance with the GDPR by May 25th, 2018.
+All relevant actors must be in compliance with the GDPR since May 25th, 2018.
 You should start familiarizing yourself with this new legislation now so you are fully prepared.

 How does the GDPR affect privacy law?

 One of the main goals of the GDPR is to extend the rights of European residents in regards to the handling of their personal data.
 This can be summarized as follows: